bekher/synesthesia-web/README.md

 ## Usage

 Synesthesia was designed to apply image transformations to songs as an experiment to listen to the result.
 With Synesthesia, you can tint a song red, listen to your profile picture, and apply a host of pixel-level transformations to a song.
 Once the app starts, upload a song on the web app, choose a transformation!
 Wait a minute or two (songs are big pictures!), and the app will display the result.
+Note that although Google's Deep Dream is listed as an option, it has been intentionally disabled due to intensive processing required.

 ## How it works